 How is it here today........

-This is the time for harvesting bay leaves.
-We see people busy cutting off small branches of bay leaves and drying them out in the shade.
-The dried leaves are plucked off the twigs and packed in gunny bags.
-The few village level wholesale buyers are waiting with their bar balance along roadsides in some places to buy the produce from the villagers.
-Nice to see the stacked gunny bags packed tight with bay leaves.
+The period for harvesting bay leaves is over.
+You can still see farmers bringing sacks of bay leaves to the buyers with their bar balances in the public areas in the villages.
+Most of the sacks of bay leaves bought by the local merchants have been sent to Shillong to the wholesalers.
 This crop, perhaps, gives the most revenue during the year for the farmers here.
 In our village the farmers are busy tending to their small patches of vegetable garden.
 They grow cabbage, beet root, carrot, radish, green peas, mustard and tapioca.
 When you go on walks along these gardens you may be able buy some garden fresh vegetables.

-Caving is another challenging adventure sport that is best done now when there is no rain.
+Caving is another challenging adventure sport that is best done when there is no rain.
 The water levels recede making the caves accessible.
 If you want to do a caving expedition, you need to book the caving expedition before hand, since we have to tie up both the guide and equipment.
+The time for Adventure Caving shall be again in winter, end October onwards.
+By November the mud in the passages get more drier and make it more comfortable to do caving.

 River Canyoning Recce 4th November 2013